busyapi/mempass-cli/README.md

 Flags:
   -h, --help                      Show context-sensitive help.
+  -m, --mode="dict"               Generation mode.
+Possible value:'dict,rand,passphrase'.
+Read passphrase from stdin.
+Default is 'dict'
-  -r, --use-rand                  Use randomly generated memorable words instead of dictionary words -c, --word-count=3              Number of words to generate.
+  -c, --word-count=3              Number of words to generate.
 Using less than 2 is discouraged.
-Default is 3 -m, --min-word-length=6         Minimum word length.
+Default is 3 -w, --min-word-length=6         Minimum word length.
 O = no minimum.
 Using less than 4 is discouraged.
-Default is 6 -M, --max-word-length=8         Maximum word length.
+Default is 6 -W, --max-word-length=8         Maximum word length.
 O = no maximum.
 Default is 8 -d, --digits-after=0            Number of digits to add at the end of each word.
 Default is 0 -D, --digits-before=0           Number of digits to add at the begining of each word.
 Default is 0 -u, --uppercase-rule="none"     Capitalization rule.
-Possible value:'none,all,alternate,word_alternate,first_letter,last_letter,all_but_first_letter,all_but_last_letter,random' Default is none
+Possible value:'none,all,alternate,word_alternate,first_letter,last_letter,all_but_first_letter,all_but_last_letter,random'.
+Default is none
   -R, --uppercase-ratio=0.2       Uppercase ratio.
 0.0 = no uppercase, 1.0 = all uppercase, 0.3 = 1/3 uppercase, etc. Only used if --uppercase-rule is random.
 Default is 0.2
   -s, --symbols-after=0           Number of symbols to add at the end of each word.
 Default is 0 -S, --symbols-before=0          Number of symbols to add at the begining of each word.
 Default is 0